nbardhan/Coursera-Getting-and-Cleaning-Data-Project/CodeBook.md

 # Code Book

-This code book summarizes the resulting data fields in `tidy.txt`.
+This code book contains, states, and explains the resulting data fields in `tidy.txt`.

 ## Identifiers